 - Poach the chicken Put the chicken onion, bay leaf, peppercorns and salt in a medium saucepan.
 Cover, by an inch or two, with cold water.
 Bring to a boil.
-Lower heat and simmer for 15 minutes, until the chicken is cooked through.
+Lower heat and simmer for 10-15 minutes, until the chicken is cooked through (Check after 10 minutes.
+Cut into the largest piece to check for doneness – no pink).
 Remove chicken from the pot and set it aside to cool.
 When chicken is completely cool, shred it by pulling it apart by hand or with the fork method (see my BBQ Chicken Enchilada post for more on the fork method)

 - Make the chicken avocado salad In a medium bowl mix the mashed avocado with mayonnaise and lime juice.
 Add the rest of the ingredients: chicken, bell pepper, onion, cilantro, jalapeño, and garlic.
 Season to taste with salt and pepper.
 Cover and store in the fridge until you’re ready to eat.
 Can be made a day ahead.

 - Make the arepas Preheat oven to 350ºF.
 Pour warm water into a large bowl.
 Stir in salt to dissolve.
 Pour in the corn flour and immediately start kneading the mixture with your hands, being sure to squeeze out any lumps.
 Allow the dough to sit for 3-5 minutes.
 Divide dough into 8 pieces.
 To shape an arepa, roll the dough into a ball and then pat it, between your hands, into a disc.
 Press your thumbs around the outside of the disc to form a nice edge.
 Discs should be 3 1/2 – 4 inches in diameter and 1/3 to 1/2 inch thick.
 Set discs on a large platter or baking sheet as you form them.
 (If the dough seems dry or cracks when you roll it, add a more warm water)